reactjs/react.dev/beta/src/content/reference/react/lazy.md

 </Sandpack>

 This demo loads with an artificial delay.
-The next time you untick and tick the checkbox, `Preview` will be cached, so there will be no loading state displayed.
+The next time you untick and tick the checkbox, `Preview` will be cached, so there will be no loading state.
 To see the loading state again, click "Reset" on the sandbox.

 [Learn more about managing loading states with Suspense.](/reference/react/Suspense)